14.2 Paired t-test

 14.2.4 Assumptions of the paired t-test

-The assumptions of the paired t-test are the same as the assumptions for the one-sample t-test, except they pertain to the differences:
+The assumptions of the paired t-test are the same as the assumptions for the one-sample t-test, except they pertain to the difference:

 • the sampling units are randomly sampled from the population

-• the differences have a normal distribution in the population (each group of measurements need not be normally distributed)
+• the mean difference has a normal distribution in the population (each group of measurements need not be normally distributed)

-As instructed in the checking assumptions tutorial, we should use a normal quantile plot to visually check the normal distribution assumption.
+As instructed in the checking assumptions tutorial, we should use a normal quantile plot to visually check the normal distribution assumption, using the calculated differences.

 blackbird.diffs %>%